 We ceased production at the wafer fabrication facility on November 9, 2006.
-During the first quarter of fiscal 2007, we recorded additional expense, in accordance with SFAS 146, Accounting for Costs Associated with Exit or Disposal Activities, which consisted of \$3.2 million for clean-up and closure costs that were charged to expense as incurred.
-The additional \$0.4 million of this charge was for lease obligation costs for a warehouse facility we ceased using during the first quarter of fiscal 2007.

-During the second quarter of fiscal 2007, we recorded a special charge, in accordance with SFAS 146, which consisted of \$1.7 million for clean-up and closure costs that were charged to expense as incurred.
-Also included in this special charge was \$5.0 million of expense for future lease obligation costs for the wafer fabrication facility that we ceased using during the second quarter of fiscal 2007.
+During the first quarter of fiscal 2007, we recorded additional expense, in accordance with SFAS 146, Accounting for Costs Associated with Exit or Disposal Activities, which consisted of \$3.2 million for clean-up and closure costs that were charged to expense as incurred and \$0.4 million for lease obligation costs for a warehouse facility we ceased using during the first quarter of fiscal 2007.
+During the second quarter of fiscal 2007, we recorded a special charge, in accordance with SFAS 146, which included \$5.0 million of expense for future lease obligation costs for the wafer fabrication facility that we ceased using during the second quarter of fiscal 2007.
+Also included in this special charge was \$1.7 million for clean-up and closure costs that were charged to expense as incurred.
 The clean-up activity was completed during the second quarter of fiscal 2007, and we do not expect to incur any additional expenses related to this action.